Scylla runs on 64-bit Linux. The following operating system releases are supported:

 The more memory you have, the better Scylla will perform, since Scylla can use all of it for caching.
 The wider your rows in your schema, the more memory you’ll need.
 64GiB-256GiB is good range for a medium or high workload.

 We highly recommend SSD and local disks.
-Scylla is built to handle up to 10TB per node.
-It is not rare to observe a rate of 1.5TB/s with Scylla per node.
+Scylla is built for a large volume of data and large storage per node.
+The rule of thumb is using 30:1 Disk/RAM ratio, for example, 30TB of storage requires 1TB of RAM.
 When there are multiple drives, we recommend a RAID-0 setup and a replication factor of 3 within the local datacenter (RF=3).

 HDDs are supported but may become a bottleneck.
 Some workloads may work with HDDs, especially if they play nice and minimize random seeks.
 An example of an HDD-friendly workload is a write-mostly (98% writes) workload, with minimal random reads.
 If you use HDDs, try to allocate a separate disk for the commit log (not needed with SSDs).

 10Gbps is preferred, especially for large nodes.
 Make sure you run our setup scripts which tune the interrupts and their queues.